 Interior doors come in a wide range of materials, and some are more popular than others.
 The most commonly chosen, high-quality materials include:

 - MDF - Most interior doors today are built from medium density fibreboard, or MDF.
-This is a man-made product that's designed to be stable, durable, and resistant against warping.
+This is a man-made product that's designed to be stable, durable, and resistant to warping.
 It does not have a wood grain either, which makes it smooth and easy to paint and varnish.

 - Hollow core - These doors tend to be made from moulded composites or plywood and are often less expensive than other options because the inside of their panels is hollow.
 However, be warned that temperature and sound can pass through hollow doors far more easily than more solid variants.

 - Solid wood - These doors can be made from many different kinds of wood, including alder, pine, maple, mahogany, and others.
-They are usually more expensive than other styles of doors and are usually used on exteriors, although some people favor them for interior use as well.
+They are usually more expensive than other styles of doors and are used on exteriors, although some people favour them for interior use as well.
 Solid wood doors can expand and shrink with temperature and humidity fluctuations, which makes them unsuitable for use in bathrooms, saunas, and even some kitchens.

 - Glass and metal - Glass and metal doors add stylish, utilitarian looks to interior settings while still being affordable and durable.
 They are often more expensive than wood combination doors, but still less pricey than those made of solid wood.